Michael2-3B/CC21/README.md

 See the cemetech thread here: http://cemete.ch/p269038

 Credits:
-  Michael2_3B for the idea and most of the code _iPhoenix_ for some styling help and javascript security
+  Michael2_3B for the idea and most of the code;

+  _iPhoenix_ for some styling help and javascript security